Continuous actions on primitive ideal spaces lift to $\mathrm{C}^{\ast}$-actions: Harnisch--Kirchberg system associated to a -homomorphism

 \end{theorem} \begin{proof} To simplify notation, let us denote $\f_{\infty}(A)$ by $D$.\ From Theorem \ref{thm:orderisomorphism} we get an order isomorphism $\Delta:\I(D)^{\mathrm{sic}}\to\I(D_\sigma \rtimes_{\sigma} \Z)$ given by $\Delta(J)=J_{\sigma}\rtimes_{\sigma}\Z$ and inverse $\Delta^{-1}:\I(D_\sigma \rtimes_{\sigma} \Z)\to\I(D)^{\mathrm{sic}}$, where $\Delta^{-1}(I)=I\cap D$.\ Moreover, by Lemma \ref{lem:sicisomorphism}, we have that $\Psi = \Delta \circ \f_{\infty}$ and its inverse have the desired properties. \end{proof}

-In the last part of this section, we establish that for separable, stable $B$, and $A=\C_0(G)\otimes B$, one can always find a map $A\to\M(A)$ giving rise to a Harnisch--Kirchberg system with certain properties that will be used in the next section.\ Let us first introduce a few preliminaries.
+In the last part of this section, we establish that for a separable, stable \Cs-algebra $B$ and a locally compact, second-countable group $G$, one can always find a $\ast$-homomorphism from $A=\C_0(G)\otimes B$ into its multiplier algebra giving rise to a Harnisch--Kirchberg system with certain properties that will be used in the next section.\ Let us first introduce a few preliminaries.

+\begin{notation} Here, and in the rest of the article that follows, we assume that $G$ is a locally compact, second-countable group.